neodelphis/neodelphis.github.io/_posts/2019-07-09-convnet-bp-en.md

 \Rightarrow dw_{mn} = \sum_{i=1}^3 \sum_{j=1}^3 dy_{ij} \cdot x_{i+k-1,j+l-1}
 $$

-If we compare this equation with formula (1) giving the result of a convolutional product, we can distinguish a similar pattern where dy is a filter applied on an input x.
+If we compare this equation with formula (1) giving the result of a convolution, we can distinguish a similar pattern where dy is a filter applied on an input x.

 $$
 dw =